Wicked Lady | Dark | Mind Doctors | Interview with Martin Weaver

 Martin Weaver: Thanks for asking me!
 I started playing the guitar when I was ten; I didn’t know how to tune it properly and had to learn all over again when a friend showed me the error of my ways.
 As influences go it was always Jimi Hendrix, he was god!
-Other influences were Frank Zappa, John McLoughlin, and very early Gary Moore, he played incredible guitar when he was in his late teens in a band called Skid Row.
+Other influences were Frank Zappa, John McLaughlin, and very early Gary Moore, he played incredible guitar when he was in his late teens in a band called Skid Row.
 A lot of my friends loved Clapton but I could play anything he did so I thought he was shit like me!
-I always like guitarists who are on a higher level than me.
+I always liked guitarists who are on a higher level than me.

 What was the scene back in your town?

 When we started Wicked Lady there was no heavy rock scene in middle England.
 There was Dark of course and one or two others but none had the raw power we did.
-Most bands were playing Rock and Roll and blues covers.
+Most bands were playing rock and roll and blues covers.

-My first real band was a covers band but I was sacked by the manager, he said I didn’t fit in (he was right).
+My first real band was a cover band but I was sacked by the manager, he said I didn’t fit in (he was right).
 The bass player and drummer walked out with me and we became Wicked Lady.

 We were sitting in a pub trying to come up with a name as we had a gig lined up and the promoter wanted a name for the advertisement.
 We were drunk and arguing – nothing was coming but a beer mat advertising a new drink called Wicked Lady was on the table, I remember picking it up and saying, what about that for a name? – By this time the others were too drunk to argue any more.
 We wanted to be the loudest, heaviest band around and this caused problems with local venues.
-We would finish our set by leaving the guitars feeding back whilst Mad Dick would smash his drum set and kick it into the audience.
+We would finish our set by leaving the guitar’s feeding back whilst “Mad Dick” would smash his drum set and kick it into the audience.
 He sometimes did this before the end if the mood took him!

 The tracks were recorded during rehearsals on an old Revox four track – we couldn’t afford to go into a studio.
 The tracks were laid down so we could remember how the songs went, not with the intention of releasing them.
 In our minds we were a live band only; recorded music always seemed weak and sterile compared to the live sound.